A black background with purple neon-like letters which read "do what you love" in cursive letters

 • Books, articles, or blogs that remind you you’re not alone on the path.

 Sometimes, staying connected to your passion is less about grit and more about environment.
-Make yours one that reflects your why, celebrates your wins, and reminds you that you’re growing—even when it’s slow.
+Your environment should reflect your why, celebrate wins, and keep you connected to your goals.

 Reconnecting with your passion isn’t about force—it’s about realignment.
 It’s about remembering what sparked the fire in the first place, giving yourself grace to grow, and finding sustainable rhythms that support your life.